urbit/urbit.org/content/using/os/shell.md

 ```

 Hoon uses something called [the subject](/docs/hoon/hoon-school/the-subject-and-its-legs).
-The Dojo has its own subject and that's where Hoon's equivalent of variables,
+The dojo has its own subject and that's where Hoon's equivalent of variables,
 called faces, are stored.

-Use `=var` to save faces to the Dojo subject.
+Use `=var` to save faces to the dojo subject.

 ```
 ~your-urbit:dojo> =foo (add 2 2)
 ```

-Note, however, that `=var` is Dojo syntax, not Hoon syntax.
+Note, however, that `=var` is dojo syntax, not Hoon syntax.
 You cannot bind a
 face in a `.hoon` file in this way.

 #### System commands